-Attribute name Definition Controlled vocabu- lary Connected Connected status. false, true TimeStamp Ten integer values representing ESMF Time object.
-N/A ProducerConnection String value indicating whether the Field has been connected with a producer. open, targeted, connected ConsumerConnection consumer. open, targeted, connected Updated String value indicating updated status during initialization. false, true f String value indicating a producer component's ability to transfer in- formation about the advertised Field, including its GeomObject. will provide, can provide, cannot provide String value indicating the action a producer component is supposed to take with respect to transferring Field information, including its GeomObject. provide, accept E String value indicating a consumer component's ability to transfer information about the advertised Field, including its GeomObject. will provide, can provide, cannot provide ConsumerTransferAc String value indicating the action a consumer component is supposed to take with respect to transferring Field information, including its GeomObject. provide, accept SharePolicyField String value indicating a component's policy with respect to sharing the Field data allocation. share, not share ShareStatusField String value indicating the status with respect to sharing the underlying Field data allocation that was negotiated. shared, not shared SharePolicyGeomObj String value indicating a component's policy with respect to sharing the Grid or Mesh on which the advertised Field object is defined. share, not share ShareStatusGeomObj String value indicating the status with respect to sharing the underlying GeomObject that was negotiated. shared, not shared UngriddedLBound Integer value list.
-If present equals the ungriddedLBound of the provider field during a GeomObject transfer. e no restriction UngriddedUBound Integer value list.
-If present equals the ungriddedUBound of the provider field.during a GeomObject transfer. e no restriction GridToFieldMap Integer value list.
-If present equals the gridToFieldMap of the provider field.during a GeomObject transfer. no restriction ArbDimCount Integer value.
-If present equals the arbDimCount of the provider field.during a GeomObject transfer. no restriction
+Attribute name Definition Controlled vocabu- lary StandardName String value no restriction Units String value no restriction LongName String value no restriction ShortName String value no restriction Connected Connected status. false, true ProducerConnection String value indicating whether the Field has been connected with a open, targeted, producer. connected ConsumerConnection String value indicating whether the Field has been connected with a open, targeted, consumer. connected Updated String value indicating updated status during initialization. false, true ProducerTransferOf f String value indicating a producer component's ability to transfer in- will provide, formation about the advertised Field, including its GeomObject. can provide, cannot provide ProducerTransferAc String value indicating the action a producer component is supposed to provide, accept take with respect to transferring Field information, including its Geo- mObject.
+ConsumerTransferOf f String value indicating a consumer component's ability to transfer in- will provide, formation about the advertised Field, including its GeomObject. can provide, cannot provide ConsumerTransferAc String value indicating the action a consumer component is supposed provide, accept to take with respect to transferring Field information, including its Ge- omObject.
+SharePolicyField String value indicating a component's policy with respect to sharing share, the Field data allocation. not share ShareStatusField String value indicating the status with respect to sharing the underlying shared, Field data allocation that was negotiated. not shared not shared

+SharePolicyGeomObj eString value indicating a component's policy with respect to sharing share, the Grid or Mesh on which the advertised Field object is defined. not share ShareStatusGeomObj • String value indicating the status with respect to sharing the underlying shared, GeomObject that was negotiated. not shared UngriddedLBound Integer value list.
+If present equals the ungriddedLBound of the no restriction provider field during a GeomObject transfer.
+UngriddedUBound Integer value list.
+If present equals the ungriddedUBound of the no restriction provider field.during a GeomObject transfer.
+GridToFieldMap Integer value list.
+If present equals the gridToFieldMap of the no restriction provider field.during a GeomObject transfer.
+ArbDimCount Integer value.
+If present equals the arbDimCount of the provider no restrict field.during a GeomObject transfer.
 MinIndex Integer value list.
 If present equals the minIndex (of tile 1) of the no restriction provider field.during a GeomObject transfer.
 MaxIndex Integer value list.
 If present equals the maxIndex (of tile 1) of the no restriction provider field.during a GeomObject transfer.
 TypeKind Integer value.
 If present equals the integer representation of implementation depen- typekind of the provider field.during a GeomObject transfer. dent range GeomLoc Integer value.
 If present equals the integer representation of implementation depen- staggerloc (for Grid) or meshloc (for Mesh) of the provider dent range field.during a GeomObject transfer.